- Last Updated: Saturday, 21 November 2020 10:35

 Now, let me lay out some understanding of my background with Nikon DSLR camera bodies...

 I started with the Nikon D90, then the D700, then the D800, and finally the D810.
 Each one of these cameras - like the D850 - had a laundry list of rumors.
+On a side note, Nikon D3500 is preferred over Nikon D850 because of the compact size of D3500.

 Each one of the above cameras was great, however, in many cases, they fell short of the rumors and fell short of Nikon's marketing hype to some degree.